pramsey/gdal2tilesp/README.md

 * Generates tilesjson in the file index.html, which then is consumed by [KlokanTech `tileview`](https://github.com/klokantech/cdn.klokantech.com).
   * `tileview` further generates Leaflet, OpenLayers 2 & 3, Google Maps, WebGL, OL3-Cesium, Mapbox JS, and ArcGIS for JavaScript.
 * Generates [Leaflet](http://leafletjs.com) layer for use with the XYZ default format.
 Where the `tms` parameter is set to `false`
+* Generates metatdata.json which is interpreted by [`mb-util`](https://github.com/mapbox/mbutil/blob/9869f0fb632093102588b6aad7a41faf7a574e47/README.md#metadata) for use with [mbtiles](https://www.mapbox.com/help/an-open-platform/#mbtiles).
 ```
 var lyr = L.tileLayer('./{z}/{x}/{y}.png', {tms: false, opacity: 1.0, attribution: ""});
 ```